Alnuyt/Modele-simple-Ondes-MHD-dans-le-noyau-terrestre/README.md

 The resolution is achieved using a toroidal-poloidal decomposition method.

 ## Run the code
-Simply choose the k and m modes you want to study and run the code
+Run the code and simply choose the k and m modes you want to study